loc145/2143/README.md

 Tips:<br>
 + Click orange-half-cicle for back to Homepage<br>
 + Click Bing-icon for copy story to clipboard<br>
-+ You can use 'translate this page' feature in your brower for more undertand the story<br>
++ You can use default feature 'translate this page' in your brower for more undertand the story<br>

 Translated feature: English -> Vietnamese<br>